William Craig1,2

 Monument in Old Scots Cemetery

-Child of John Hampton and Martha Unknown
+Child of John Hampton and Martha (?)

 Children of John Hampton and Katherine Cloudsley